 Stained teeth can make an otherwise beautiful smile look unsightly.
 Fact is it's easy to stain your teeth; any food or drink that will stain your carpet will stain your teeth, too.
 But even though stained teeth are common, that doesn't mean you can't do anything about it.
 The first step to a brighter, whiter smile is to learn exactly what causes stained teeth.
 The next -- and most important -- step is to see your dentist to find out what solutions are best for your smile.
 This article will get you started on learning the ins and outs of stained teeth ... but the rest is up to you!

 There are two primary class types of tooth stains: extrinsic and intrinsic.
 Extrinsic tooth stains are stains on the surfaces of teeth.
 Intrinsic tooth stains are found on the inside of the tooth, within its inner layers, in the dentin or in the pulp area.
 A simple way to remember the difference is to think of extrinsic tooth stains as being on the exterior of the tooth and intrinsic tooth stains on the interior of the tooth.

 In general, extrinsic tooth stains are caused by certain habits like not brushing, flossing or seeing your dentist on a regular basis; drinking coffee, tea or wine; eating berries, soy sauce or curries; and smoking or chewing tobacco.
-Intrinsic stains may be caused by tooth traumas (a broken tooth or chipped tooth), certain antibiotics (tetracycline), and dental conditions (fluorosis).
+Intrinsic stains on teeth may be caused by tooth traumas (a broken tooth or chipped tooth), certain antibiotics (tetracycline), and dental conditions (fluorosis).
 Genetics also play a big role in the color of your teeth and their tendency to stain.
 And aging can cause both extrinsic and intrinsic tooth stains.

 The color of stained teeth can range from yellow-brown/dark brown to green, orange, bluish-gray and even black!
 Let's take a look at the different colors of stained teeth and their causes.